cocos/cocos-docs/en/physics/physics-rigidbody.md

 ![rigidbody-type](img/rigidybody-type.png)

 - **STATIC**: static rigid body.
-Can be a game object with a manually set rigid body type, or a game object with a collision body and no rigid body.
+Can be a game object with a manually set rigid body type, or a game object with a collider and no rigid body.
 If a node has only colliders and no rigid bodies added by default, then the node can be considered to be using **STATIC** by default.
 Static rigid bodies are used in most cases for game objects that always stay in one place and do not move easily, e.g. buildings.
 If the object needs to move continuously, it should be set to **KINEMATIC** type.
 Static rigid objects do not produce physical behavior when they collide with other objects and, therefore, do not move.
 - **DYNAMIC**: kinetic rigid body.
 Has colliding bodies and non-moving rigid bodies.
 Rigid body collisions are fully simulated by the physics engine and can be performed by **FORCE** on moving objects (need to guarantee mass greater than 0).
 For example: a snooker game where the mother ball rolls after hitting the ball and collides with other balls.
 - **KINEMATIC**: kinematic rigid body.
-Has a collision body and a kinematic rigid body that can be directly transformed by moving the transformation properties of the rigid object, but does not respond to forces and collisions like a kinematic rigid body, and is usually used to represent objects with platform motion like elevators.
+Has a collider and a kinematic rigid body that can be directly transformed by moving the transformation properties of the rigid object, but does not respond to forces and collisions like a kinematic rigid body, and is usually used to represent objects with platform motion like elevators.
 It is similar to static rigid bodies, with the difference that moving kinematic rigid bodies exert frictional forces on other objects and wake up other rigid bodies on contact.

 **Example**: A simple physics simulation to illustrate the performance that various types of rigid bodies have.
 The square below uses static rigid bodies in white, kinematic rigid bodies in blue, and kinetic rigid bodies in yellow.
 Both white and blue are manipulated transformation information, and it is obvious to see several manifestations.
-1. there is a penetration between white and blue.
+1. There is a penetration between white and blue.
-2. the white static object can also be in motion.
-3.
+2. The white static object can also be in motion.
-3. two yellow squares behave differently, the white above the stationary, blue above the will follow the movement.
+3. Two yellow squares behave differently, the white above the stationary, blue above the will follow the movement.

 ![physics-type](img/physics-type.gif)